yunxing/reason-bin/README.md

 # What's inside
 Currently three binaries are provided:
 - refmt -- For editors to reformat your reason files
-- ocamlmerlin and ocamlmerlin-reason -- (merlin)[https://github.com/ocaml/merlin] provides SDK level integration
+- ocamlmerlin and ocamlmerlin-reason -- [Merlin](https://github.com/ocaml/merlin) provides SDK level integration with editors
 - more -- Submit an issue to ask for more prebuilt binaries!